capactio/capact/docs/proposal/20201209-action-rollback.md

 - TypeInstance `typeRef` cannot be updated preserving the same TypeInstance ID.
 In order to "upgrade" referenced Type for a given TypeInstance, Content Creator or User has to create new TypeInstance.

+- TypeInstance dependency tree is built based on the TypeInstance's `uses` relation.
+If TypeInstance A uses TypeInstance B, the
+  TypeInstance A is ancestor of TypeInstance B. TypeInstance B is a descendant of the TypeInstance A.

 ## Proposal